freesewing/freesewing/markdown/org/docs/patterns/hi/instructions/en.md

 ---
-title: "Hi shark plush toy: Sewing Instructions"
+title: "Hi the shark: Sewing Instructions"
 ---

 ## Notes and tips